 Genevieve Jones, known to her friends as Gennie, was shy, tall, and shaken by persistent anxiety from living her teenage years during the U.S. Civil War, but Gennie had found true love.
 Her fiancé was a gifted musician and literary critic, and sometimes, a drunk.
-Eventually, his struggle with alcoholism became so disturbing to Gennie’s parents, they broke off her engagement just before her 30th birthday.
-Broken-hearted, Gennie fled to Philadelphia to stay with her friend Eliza.
-And in Philadelphia, where the Centennial International Exhibition was in full spectacular display, Genevieve Jones saw Audubon’s seminal book The Birds of America, and in those beautiful illustrations she found a new mission for her life.
+Eventually, his struggle with alcoholism became so disturbing to Gennie’s parents that they broke off the engagement just before Gennie’s 30th birthday.
+Gennie fled to Philadelphia to stay with her friend Eliza.
+In Philadelphia, the Centennial International Exhibition was in full spectacular display, and in one of the exhibition halls the broken-hearted Genevieve Jones encountered Audubon’s seminal book The Birds of America.
+In the beautiful illustrations she found a new mission for her life.

 Gennie had always loved birds, and often rode along when her father’s Dr. Nelson made house calls, stopping along the way to collect nests and eggs to add to their cabinet of curiosities.
 As a child she had discovered spotted delicate birds eggs that she was unable to identify in existing ornithology books.
 At the Centennial Exhibition she discovered that even Audubon, godfather of bird-loving scientists, had made no thorough study of nests and eggs, including them only as aesthetic props in his illustrations.

-On her return home, Gennie’s parents recognized her profound depression, and encouraged her to take on a childhood dream—to create her own encyclopedic illustrated tome documenting birds’ eggs and nests.
-The project, which would be called Illustrations of the Nests and Eggs of Birds of Ohio, aimed to document the 130 species common to her home state.
-As Jones set to work with her friend Eliza, her father drafted a desperate plan to fund the enormously expensive project through a multi-part subscription priced at $5 in color and $2 for black and white, which in 2020 would amount to about $130 and $52 per volume —a significant commitment that would only just break even after the expensive lithographic printing.
+On her return home, Gennie’s parents recognized her profound depression, and encouraged her to take on a childhood dream: to create her own encyclopedic illustrated tome documenting birds’ eggs and nests.
+The project, called Illustrations of the Nests and Eggs of Birds of Ohio, aimed to document the 130 species common to her home state.
+As Jones set to work with her friend Eliza, her father drafted a desperate plan to fund the enormously expensive project through a multi-part subscription priced at $5 in color and $2 for black and white, about $150 and $60 per volume today—a significant commitment that barely broke even after the expensive lithographic printing.

-Illustrations of the Nests and Eggs of Birds of Ohio was finally completed in 1886 and bound as a complete volume in red moroccan leather, like the finest European folios.
-Only a few copies sold.
+Illustrations of the Nests and Eggs of Birds of Ohio was finally completed in 1886 and bound as a complete volume in red Moroccan leather, like the finest European folios.
+Only a handful of copies sold.
 Virgina had gone blind from the strain on her eyes, and Howard abandoned his medical practice, locked the doors to the family studio, and often disappeared on long walks through the woods.